Developing ASP.NET Framework 4.x on macOS with ServBay

 orhttp://127.0.0.1:9000

 .
-You should see your ASP.NET application running.Stop the Server: When you finish development or testing, return to the terminal window and press
+You should see your ASP.NET application running.Stop the Server: Once you are done, return to the terminal window where XSP is running and press

 Ctrl + C